 At Post 16 the core offer is a work Skills BTEC aligned with traineeship placements.

 This curriculum is enriched by a variety of in and out of school activities, including sailing, LAMDA, swimming, equine empowerment, rowing and Duke of Edinburgh for those for whom it is appropriate.
-We also have participated for the past five years in the Shakespeare for School programme and have vigorous Art, Music and Drama departments.

 The Stepping Stones Cookie Bar is a social enterprise located close to the school which gives practical experience and insight into the world of work.